mozilla/release-services/docs/usage/@relengapi/using.rst

 ....................

 As shown in the POST example above, a request containing a bearer token in the ``Authentication`` header is carried out in the context of the permissions associated with the token.
-See :doc:`token` for more information on token authentication.
+See :doc:`tokenauth` for more information on token authentication.